-- 12. The Superintendent or designee shall fully implement the Board policies, including without limitation, the following: - a.
+- 1. Fully implements and enforces each of the following Board policies: - a.
 2:260, Uniform Grievance Procedure.
 A student may use this policy to complain about bullying. - b.
-6:60, Curriculum Content.
+6:60, Educational Framework.
 Bullying prevention and character instruction is provided in all grades in accordance with State law. - c.
 6:65, Student Social and Emotional Development.
-Student social and emotional development is incorporated into the District's educational program as required by State law.
+Student social and emotional development is incorporated into the District's educational program as required by State law. - d.

-- d.
 6:235, Access to Electronic Networks.
 This policy states that the use of the District's electronic networks is limited to: (1) support of education and/or research, or (2) a legitimate business use. - e.
 7:20, Harassment of Students Prohibited.
-This policy prohibits any person from harassing, intimidating, or bullying a student based on an identified actual or perceived characteristic (the list of characteristics in 7:20 is the same as the list in this policy). - f.
+This policy prohibits any person from harassing or intimidating a another student. - f.
 7:185, Teen Dating Violence Prohibited.
 This policy prohibits teen dating violence on school property, at school sponsored activities, and in vehicles used for school-provided transportation. - g.
-7:190, Student Behavior.
-This policy prohibits, and provides consequences for, hazing, bullying, or other aggressive behaviors, or urging other students to engage in such conduct. - h.
-7:310, Restrictions on Publications; Elementary Schools.
-This policy prohibits students from and provides consequences for: (1) accessing and/or distributing at school any written, printed, or electronic material, including material from the Internet, that will cause substantial disruption of the proper and orderly operation and discipline of the school or school activities, and (2) creating and/or distributing written, printed, or electronic material, including photographic material and blogs, that causes substantial disruption to school operations or interferes with the rights of other students or staff members.
+7:190, Student Discipline.
+This policy prohibits students from engaging in hazing or any kind of aggressive behavior that does physical or psychological harm to another or any urging of other students to engage in such conduct; prohibited conduct includes any use of violence, force, noise, coercion, threats, intimidation, fear, harassment, bullying, hazing, or other comparable conduct. - h.
+7:310, Restrictions on Publications and Written or Electronic Material.
+This policy prohibits students from: (i) accessing and/or distributing at school any written or electronic material, including material from the Internet, that will cause substantial disruption of the proper and orderly operation and discipline of the school or school activities, and (ii) creating and/or distributing written or electronic material, including

+Internet material and blogs, that causes substantial disruption to school operations or interferes with the rights of other students or staff members.

-LEGAL REF.: 405 ILCS 49/, Children's Mental Health Act.
+LEGAL REF.: 405 ILS 49 Children's Mental Health Act.